Yossef-Dawoad/Due-Expense-Tracker/README.md

 - [X] A 2 Splash Screens Indroduce the App for the user
 - [X] An overview Card to Summarize user expenses
 - [X] List of all user Transaction Cloud Syncrnized
+- [X] An Intuitive OverView summary Card in the main
 - [X] A Beautiful Page to Add New Transactions
 - [X] Stylised Model Sheet to adding Customised Transaction Category
 - [X] Statstics Page for Transactions Summary across the week